yahoo/fili/rfc/unionPartitionAvailability.md

 In a composite table, we need to have the underlying tables limit the times in which they participate.

 ## Existing Problem
-If a Druid instance has 2 datasources DS1 and DS2 that have the following availabilities for some metric M:
+If a Druid instance has 2 datasources DS1 and DS2 that have the following availabilities for some metric M, and **they are both behind a single composite table**

 ```
 +-----+-----------------------+-----------------------+----------+